JOBEBOLDER/High-Concurrency-Commerce-Platform/README.md

 ### 🏪 Merchant Management
 <img width="1104" alt="image" src="https://github.com/user-attachments/assets/ffa85eba-5666-45a9-bd66-3a2c5c1570fe" />
+two important things to mark here: when we submit the shopID form, and check the cache from Redis, anther case, if we can not find the shopID in Redis, we will query the database and then update the Redis cache.
 #### Exercise: Store Type Query Business Add Cache
 - The store type is used on the home page and several other pages, as shown here:
   <img width="809" alt="image" src="https://github.com/user-attachments/assets/c089dad9-1be3-4000-a499-05b91186953b" />